 Please note that you can also see these values (and more) in your Parallels Account.
-For more information, please read the Parallels RAS Licensing Guide, which is available on the Parallels website.
+For more information, please read the Parallels RAS Licensing Guide and Parallels RAS SPLA Guide, which are available on the Parallels website.

 The View Active Users button opens a dialog where you can view currently active users and license usage.
 Use the toolbar buttons to refresh the list and to copy the information to the clipboard.